dr0i/sigari-map/README.md

 * Zoom as always
 * Note the ruler icon beneath the zooming icons: activate it, click on the map once and again at another point: the distance between these points is calculated in km and horse travelling time.
 * Hover over a marker and see the top left image change to reflect the graphic associated with the marker.
 Also, the image has a title and a link to the diaries with the according search phrase for the thing depicted at the image.
 * doubleclick to get the lat/lon.
 Note when using this data in `places_01.geojson` the first value (lat) is the second entry and the second (lon) the first one.
+Well, sometimes itÄs vice versa.
+Try it out.

 # License
 Copyright 2020 Pascal Christoph (dr0i)